 2 Concept Designs

-Taking time to conceive some high fidelity designs will give the client something to get excited about as well as provide more context and feedback to the proposed features in the design.
+Taking time to conceive some mockups will give the client something to get excited about as well as provide more context and feedback to the proposed features in the design.
 This is an opportunity to build trust with your client, showing that you've listened to their feedback and proving that you're capable of executing on the work.
 This is also a chance for the client to use your designs to sell the product vision internally or with potential investors.

 Keep in mind these designs have not been validated through any kind of user research, task analysis, or usability studies.
 This is early work to help get the client excited about the project and buy-in on the work that needs to be done.
 The client is rarely a designer and it's your responsibility to guide them through the design process.
-Once the work has been signed off on you should do the research to validate the hypotheses in the concept designs.
-It's important to keep the client involved every step of the way this way the client understands why changes are being made to the designs and why that's a good thing.
+Once the work has been signed off on, you should do the research to validate the hypotheses in the concept designs.
+It's important to keep the client involved every step of the way so the client understands why changes are being made to the designs and why that's a good thing.
 Communication is key to a successful design process.

 - Builds trust with your client